 Culture / Art / Countryside / Cool

 No trip to the Netherlands is complete without a visit to Amsterdam – one of the most popular destinations in Europe.
-Wander along the canals of this quirky capital city, pay a poignant visit to Anne Frank’s house or immerse yourself in the art of Van Gogh.
+Wander along the canals of this quirky capital city, pay a poignant visit to Anne Frank House or immerse yourself in the art of Van Gogh.
 Hop on an NS train and be whisked along to Rotterdam – this modern city is extremely passionate about football, so sporting fans should make time to catch a match.
-Head to Scheveningen Beach in The Hague during the summer months to catch some rays.
+Make sure you also head to Scheveningen Beach in The Hague during the summer months to catch some rays.

 Find out more about trains in the Netherlands.

 Ideally located in the heart of Europe, trains in Switzerland offer breath-taking views of mountains, lakes and waterfalls on their journeys.